 VICARKO Hair Steamer for home

-The VICARKO hair steamer for home currently has over 5,000 customer reviews with a 4.5 star rating.
-Just like the curly hair heat cap, the instructions are simple.
+The VICARKO hair steamer for home has loads of positive reviews.
+Just like the curly hair cordless heat cap, the instructions are simple.

 - Wash and rinse hair.

 - Ring water out of hair.
 Comb through deep conditioner.

 - Plug in hair steamer machine.
 Turn it on and choose your heat setting.

 - Place on your head and get comfortable.